CIS 0800

 3 Credit Hours

-Introduction to spreadsheets; organizing and analyzing numerical data for business decision making in statistical and financial analyses.
-Includes spreadsheet preparation, design, and creation; data calculation, manipulation, database (list) operation, and visualization; use of customization and automation features of spreadsheet software.
+Introduction to spreadsheets.
+Organizing and analyzing numerical data for business decision making in statistical and financial analyses.
+This course includes spreadsheet preparation, design, creation, data calculation, manipulation, database, and visualization.
 (3 lecture hours)

 CIS 1222